conmaol/maglocunus/AI/LLMs/tokenisation.md

 ## What does a tokeniser do?

-A tokeniser is a machine that accepts a string of characters as its input and outputs a list of token identifiers (positive integers), which can then be fed into a large language model.
+A tokeniser is a machine that accepts a string of characters as its input and then outputs a list of token identifiers (positive integers).
+This output can then be fed into a large language model (LLM).

+Here is a diagramatic representation of how a tokeniser fits into the LLM pipeline:

 ```mermaid
 graph LR